The Bankruptcy Trustee

 If you are having a hard time paying your bills and are seeking a fresh start, contact the experienced bankruptcy attorneys at Littlefield Law Firm.
 Having an experienced attorney during the bankruptcy process will be one of the best assets in determining which type of bankruptcy is appropriate and ensuring that your interests are protected.

 While the bankruptcy trustee is charged with the fair administration of the estate, he represents the creditors, not the debtor.
 An experienced attorney in a Dallas, TX, will be an advocate and a negotiator on your behalf in a bankruptcy case.
-Contact Nick Inman and Linda Littlefield; they are attorneys with decades of experience, to learn more about how a bankruptcy lawyer can help you get a fresh start through bankruptcy.
+Contact Linda Littlefield; she is an attorney with decades of experience, to learn more about how a bankruptcy lawyer can help you get a fresh start through bankruptcy.